-- Terra Nova Pilgrim House – A place for pilgrims once they arrive in Santiago.
+- Terra Nova Pilgrim House – A great place for pilgrims to decompress in Santiago de Compostela.
 Make sure you visit the people who volunteer there.
 They do great work.
 They are based on Rua Nova.

 - Alameda Park – A 5-minute walk from the Cathedral.
-A must-see once you check in to your albergue / hotel.
-You will capture a great view of the Cathedral.
+Get some of the best views in Santiago!